bmhang/wireless-conference-guide/README.md

 - Set up the `LA_INFR.sh` file
 - Begin the experiment from a Zotac node.

-Each of these phases will now be described in detail.
+We now describe each of the phases in detail.

 ### Setting up the Warp Node

 To prepare the Warp node, open `setup_WARP.sh`, located inside the `setup` folder.
-1. Edit the `SETUP_PATH` to the path where your `setup` folder is located.
+1. Change the `IMPACT_PATH` on line 3 to be the location of the `impact` application installed for your node.
-2. On line 5, change the path to the `WARP_images` folder to where it is located for you.
-3. On line 6, change the username to your username.
-4. (NEEDS UPDATING) On line 8, change the path to your installation of Xilinx.
-Also, change the path to your `WARP_images` folder and specify the Warp file to use.
-For example, if you swapped in ZotacG3 and Warp2, you would use the `WARP2_80M_tx.txt` file.
-If you swapped in Warp1 or Warp3, change the path to the corresponding file.
+2. Change the `IMAGE_PATH` on line 4 to be the location where your WARP images are stored.
+Ensure that you are using the correct Warp image for the Warp node you are using (i.e. for Warp2 you would use the `WARP2_80M_tx.txt` file).
-5. Open an SSH terminal into the Zotac node associated with your Warp node.
+3. Open an SSH terminal into the Zotac node associated with your Warp node.
 For example, you would SSH into ZotacG3 if you swapped in Warp2.
 From your Zotac node, execute `setup_WARP.sh` and allow the process to complete.

 ### Setting up a MySQL Database on the Server Node